 Special Thanks to Chroma

-John wanted me to note a special thanks to Michael at Chroma USA.
+Special thanks to Michael at Chroma USA.
 Michael spent a lot of time explaining the relationship between Chroma and Porsche Design along with the distribution model for the Type 301 knives.
-If you're interested in purchasing any of the knives in this review you can do so directly on Amazon (through the links provided) or through any of the numerous Chroma resellers.
+If you’re interested in purchasing any of the knives in this review you can do so directly on Amazon (through the links provided) or through any of the numerous Chroma resellers.
 Remember, Chroma guarantees any stainless steel product that it sells to be free from defect in material, construction or workmanship for the life of the product under normal use and following the care instructions.